FOR FILMMAKERS WITH EXTRAORDINARY STORIES TO TELL, 3311 PRODUCTIONS IS A COMPANY OF FILM LOVERS WHO TAKE MOVIEMAKING SERIOUSLY—NOT OURSELVES.

 Founders Mark Roberts and Ross Jacobson launched 3311 Productions in 2010 with an eye toward developing and producing original content alongside pedigreed and emerging filmmakers.
 3311’s goal is to develop and support original voices.
 Jennifer Dana heads film production for the company which has produced a diverse slate of films—In A World…, Big Sur, Approaching The Unknown, Mr. Right, Table 19, and most recently, Brigsby Bear.

-SYMPATHY FOR THE DEVIL, written by Luke Paradise and to be directed by Gerard Johnstone (D: HOUSEBOUND), is a kinetic neo-noir that plays out in real time over the course of a carjacking.
+Other upcoming projects include: THE FIFTH OFFICIAL, a co-production with Gran Via Productions, written and to be directed by Chad Hartigan (D: MORRIS FROM AMERICA)--a taut European thriller about a soccer ref who attempts to throw a match for the first time and SYMPATHY FOR THE DEVIL, written by Luke Paradise and to be directed by Gerard Johnstone (D: HOUSEBOUND), a kinetic neo-noir that plays out in real time over the course of a carjacking.
 Tracy Falco is producing with 3311.

 CEO & FOUNDER